When I am an old midwife…

-I wrote the following poem when I was in my twenties, with respect to Jenny Joseph, the author of “Warning!” and with thanks to Pamela Hunt, a dear friend and Farm Midwife who kindly donned a purple top and red hat for the photo, despite the fact that she is not in the least bit old!
+I wrote the following poem when I was in my twenties, with respect to Jenny Joseph, the author of “Warning!” and with thanks to Pamela Hunt, a dear friend and Farm Midwife who kindly donned a purple top and red hat for the photo that illustrated it, despite the fact that she was not in the least bit old.

 When I am an old midwife, I shall wear purple scrubs

 with red gloves that don’t go, and that make women smile.

 And I shall spend the budget on birth balls and essential oils

 and nice smelling candles, and say we’ve no money for oxytocics

 I shall sit down on the labour ward floor when I am tired